Lavern Ahlstrom

-Lavern Ahlstrom is a retired provincial level politician and former leader of the Alberta Social Credit Party.
+Lavern Ahlstrom (May 28, 1936 – April 12, 2024) was a Canadian provincial level politician who was leader of the Alberta Social Credit Party.

 Political career

 Ahlstrom first became involved with Social Credit in the 1970s.
 He has been a perennial candidate for the party with some moderately successful showings during his career.
 Ahlstrom first ran for office in electoral district of Rocky Mountain House in the 1979 Alberta general election finishing second to Progressive Conservative Jack Campbell.